Alex-BusNet/Reveles/README.md

 	`sudo apt-get install git`

 3. (OPTIONAL) You can configure git for easier use with the following commands:

-	`git config --global user.email "you@example.com"`
+	`git config --global user.email "you@example.com"`<br>
 	`git config --global user.name "Your name"`

 ### Installing Qt

 All linux distros have a built-in package manager (aptitude on Debian/Ubuntu) which does include a Qt package.
 However this will install version 5.3.2 which may not compile Reveles correctly.
-Reveles requires at least Qt version 5.7.2 which can be acquired [here](https://www.qt.io/downloads).
+Reveles requires Qt version 5.7.2 or newer.
+The latest version can be acquired [here](https://www.qt.io/download-qt-for-application-development).

 1. The download from Qt's web site will download a .run file.
-To make this file run as an executable, right-click -> Properties -> Permissions -> 'Allow executing file as program'.
+To make this file run as an executable,<br>	right-click -> Properties -> Permissions -> 'Allow executing file as program'.
 2. Run the installation file the same as you would on windows.
-> NOTE: Set the install location somewhere easily accessible such as '/home/<USER NAME>/Qt'.
+> NOTE: Set the install location somewhere easily accessible such as '/home/USER_NAME/Qt'.
 This will make some setup for linuxdeployqt a bit easier for us later.

 ### Obtaining Reveles
-1. Create a folder you can easily find to store the Reveles project (I used '/home/<USER NAME>/Reveles').
+1. Create a folder you can easily find to store the Reveles project (I used '/home/USER_NAME/Reveles').
 2. Inside this folder, open a terminal window (right-click in the window and select 'Open in Terminal')
-3. Enter the following command into the terminal to get the Reveles project `git clone https://github.com/Alex-BusNet/Reveles.git`
+3. Enter the following command into the terminal to get the Reveles project<br>
+	`git clone https://github.com/Alex-BusNet/Reveles.git`

 ### Obtaining linuxdeployqt
-1. Create another folder for the linuxdeployqt project (I used '/home/<USER NAME>/Documents/linuxdeployqt').
+1. Create another folder for the linuxdeployqt project (I used '/home/USER_NAME/Documents/linuxdeployqt').
 2. Download the latest version of linuxdeployqt [here](https://github.com/probonopd/linuxdeployqt/releases).
 > NOTE: Be sure to download the .AppImage file and save it to the folder we created in step 1.

-## Bringing it all together
+## Bringing it all Together

 1. In QtCreator, open the Reveles.pro file.
 This will load the entire project.
 > If it isn't already, you may want to pin QtCreator to the taskbar for later.

 2. Set the build target to 'Release' and build the project.

 In the following steps, we will be entering a lot of path names.
-By default the build folders from Qt have long names; You can change to names of the build folders in the project settings in Qt to something shorter, OR you can copy the 'Reveles' application file and the 'Assets' folder (this folder may still be located with the source files under '/Reveles/RPi/GUI/') to a new empty folder.
+By default the build folders from Qt have long names; You can change to names of the build folders in the project settings in Qt to something shorter, OR you can copy the 'Reveles' application file and the 'Assets' folder (this folder may still be located with the source files under '/home/PATH/TO/REVELES/Reveles/RPi/GUI/') to a new empty folder.
 Either way will work, but for testing purposes later, it may be a better idea to copy the files to a new folder.

 3. Open a terminal window where the 'Reveles' application file is.
 (If you moved it to a new folder, open the terminal there).

 Before we can deploy the application we need to set some path variables.

-4. If you changed the install location of Qt, then the system will have no idea where the qmake executable is.
-To fix this we need to enter the following command:
+4. If you changed the install location of Qt, then the system will not know where the qmake executable is.
+To fix this we need to enter the following command:<br>
 	`export PATH=<PATH TO Qt>/<Qt VERSION>/gcc_64/bin:$PATH`
 > Even if you didn't change the install directory, I am not 100% certain the system will know where qmake is, so you may wish to run this command anyways.

 5. Test that the system can find qmake by running the command: `qmake -v` in the terminal.
 Also check the displayed path is correct.
 6. (OPTIONAL) If you want to make things a tad easier on yourself.
 You can repeat the same command for linuxdeployqt.
-For me this looked like:
+For me this looked like:<br>
 	`export PATH=/home/<USER NAME>/Documents/linuxdeployqt:$PATH`

 We should now be ready to deploy Reveles